-WSP indicates the various activities that need to be performed to maintain safe supply and safe quality drinking water, from catchment to mouth.
+WSP indicates the various activities that need to be performed to maintain safe supply and safe quality drinking water, from boring to mouth.
 User's participation and commitment is essential to keep the water safe.
-Therefore, for the successful implementation of water safety plan, following points should be fulfilled:
+Therefore, for the successful implementation of WSP, following criteria should be fulfilled: